Work with interactive mapping tools from across the Census Bureau.

 We recommend using the following Census-provided Shapefiles regardless of the level of geography being reported for: edges, place, mcd/ccd, county, and water.
 If you are providing changes to Area Landmarks and/or Point Landmarks, those Shapefiles should be used as well (arealm and pointlm).

 No. The information normally gathered on the forms will be extracted from the returned files.
 If any additional information is needed, you will be contacted.
-We do request that you include a text or Word file with your contact information.
+We do request that you include a text or Word file with your contact information or use our online Annual Response Form.
+The 2015 BAS forms only include 2014 BAS annexations, for all annexations please go to Annexation Data.

 If a legal boundary change appears to have never been reported (regardless of effective date), report it as an annexation/deannexation.
 If the change is just a correction to the way we have the boundary currently depicted (these should maintain the general shape of the boundary), report it as a boundary correction.
 If you are not sure, treat it as an annexation/deannexation and provide the documentation number and effective date.

-Yes.
-This is not unusual, if this is the first time submitting changes through the Digital BAS method, you will see hundreds or thousands of change polygons.
+Yes, this is not unusual.
+If this is the first time submitting changes through the Digital BAS method, you will see hundreds or thousands of change polygons.
 The large number of polygons is due to the fundamentally different spatial arrangement of linear features in Census TIGER data versus your local file, and may be aggravated by several years of paper map updates of boundaries during BAS.
-Please review the polygons per the Digital BAS Respondent Guide (page 6).
+Please review the polygons per the Digital BAS Respondent Guide.

 BAS IDs can be found here: BAS Codes